kingparra/aws-for-jobs/08_-_scaling_and_elasticity/notes.rst

 Decoupling your architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Components of a system can be said to be tightly coupled or loosely coupled with each other.

-Decoupled components work in isolation of each other.
+When components are decoupled they work in isolation of each other.
 Decoupled components do not have knowledge of the implementation details of other components.